visit-dav/visit/src/doc/tutorials/Scripting.rst

 This example uses a Pseudocolor plot with a ThreeSlice operator applied to display *temp* on the exterior of the grid along with streamlines of the gradient of *temp*.

+Note that the script below may not work the first time you execute it.
+In that case delete all the plots and execute the script again.

 .. figure:: images/Scripting-StreamlineOutput.png